-Note: For the year 2020 only, the CARES Act allows "qualified charitable contributions," in an amount not to exceed \$300, to be deductible above the line. § 62(a)(22).
-Among other requirements, qualified charitable contributions must be made in cash and must be made by "eligible individuals," i.e., individuals who do not elect to itemize.
-Section 62(a)(22) allows a modest above-the-line deduction to taxpayers who could otherwise not deduct any portion of their charitable contributions if their standard deduction exceeds their itemized deductions, as is the case for most taxpayers.
-Because Caroline's itemized deductions exceed her standard deduction, she will elect to itemize her deductions and, as illustrated in the analysis, will be allowed to deduct all her charitable contributions regardless of § 62(a)(22).
+Note: For the year 2020 only, the CARES Act allowed "qualified charitable contributions," in an amount not to exceed \$300, to be deductible above the line under § 62(a)(22).
+Among other requirements, qualified charitable contributions had to be made in cash and had to be made by "eligible individuals" - i.e., individuals who did not elect to itemize.
+The Consolidated Appropriations Act, 2021 extends this deduction through 2021 but modifies it as follows: (1) It increases to \$600 the amount that may be deducted by married couples filing a joint return; the limit otherwise remains \$300; and (2) It repeals \S 62(a)(22) and creates in its stead new \S 170(p) under which the deduction is explicitly limited to taxpayers who do not elect to itemize deductions.
+Sections 62(a)(22) [2020] and 170(p) [2021] thus allow a modest deduction to taxpayers who could otherwise not deduct any portion of their charitable contributions because their standard deduction exceeds their itemized deductions, as is the case for most taxpayers.
+Because Caroline's itemized deductions exceed her standard deduction, she will elect to itemize her deductions and, as illustrated in the analysis, will be allowed to deduct all her charitable contributions in any event.

 Page 19: Tax Rates.
 As noted, the tax rate tables under § 1 are adjusted annually for inflation.
-The tables for 2020 are contained in Rev. Proc.
-2019-44, I.R.B.
-2019-47.
+The tables for 2021 are contained in Rev. Proc.
+2020-45, I.R.B.
+2020-46.